matthewmueller/internal/Readme.md

 ## Usage

-A few examples below but see the [src directory](./src) for each module.
+A few examples below but see the [src/](./src) directory for the list of modules and the tests for usage.

 ### maybe